devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 - Return a list of users
 - Handle the pagination of the list
-- Handle the email filter
 - Handle the name filter
-- Handle the role filter

 Make sure you use TDD to implement the functionality.
 Implement a little bit of code, implement a little bit of the tests, and then back and forth until everything is done and all the tests are green.
 Have fun with the process.
 If you do it right, it will feel like a video game as you power up and solve all the puzzles.